 Christmas is fast approaching.
 There is something about this time of year that makes me stop and enjoy the joys of life.
 Seeing all those decorations in the stores and around my house leaves me feeling happy.
 Taking the time to carefully place each decoration on a tree or table creates a special feeling and enhances that space.
+Of course, making your own ornaments is also a great activity.
 Our tradition of putting up the tree and decorating it is one of my favorites.
 Of course, even in doing that, I feel happy seeing certain ornaments.
 Though I love all of the ornaments that we own, some are my favorites.
 There is a mix of new and old, and some even have special meaning.
-Today, I thought it would be nice to share which decorations I love the most and explain why that is.
+Today, I thought it would be nice to share our favorite Christmas decorations and explain why we love those ones the most.

 Rudolph & Clarice